 Roller skating in London can be a fun activity for all ages and abilities.
 It’s also a great way to spend time with friends or family.
 And it’s not just about having a good time – roller skaters benefit from increased balance, agility, coordination, motor skills and muscle tone too!
 So, whether you’re looking to have loads of laughs with your mates or get some exercise while you take care of your baby daughter (or yourself!), we think these roller skating spots will be perfect for everyone.

 What are the best places for roller skating in London?

-With all its green parks with wide paths such as Battersea Park, Greenwich Park, and Hyde Park, London is a great place to practice roller skating away from congested streets.
+We’ve previously written about the best skateparks in London, and with all its green parks with wide paths such as Battersea Park, Greenwich Park, and Hyde Park, London is also a great place to practice roller skating.
 You’ll also find several roller skating rinks, roller discos as well as free sessions where skaters meet up and go roller skating together.

 8 great spots for skaters in London:

 London has more green space than any other major capital, and you’re never far away from a wonderful park where you can practice roller skating outdoors.
 If you’re just starting out it might be a good idea to choose a park with flat terrain and wide roads.

 Outdoor roller skating in London

 Looking for a safe place to start outdoor roller skating in London?
 These parks are great to start with:

 Battersea Park’s circular road is wide and flat which means it’s perfect for beginners looking to improve their roller skating skills safely without bumping into others or speeding downhill.
 Also, don’t forget to check out Battesea’s amazing playgrounds.

 The Broad Walk avenue in Regent’s Park is perfect for roller skating in London when the weather is nice, wide and relatively flat perfect for beginners as well as experts testing out new tricks.
 It’s a Central London favourite, great for summer picnics as well as spotting animals through the fences to the Zoo.